search icon

 How are buy-sell agreements used?

-The parties typically enter into a buy-sell agreement long before the agreement may come into play.
-Often, they sign this agreement when they start the business or when someone joins the company.
+Typically, partners that enter into a buy-sell agreement create the agreement long before the terms of the agreement actually come into play.
+Often, the partners will create and sign this agreement when they first start the business or when someone new joins the company.

 Buy-sell agreements are a useful way for business members to maintain and control the current ownership of the business.
-For example, let’s say that four friends start a corporation together, and each has a 25% ownership interest in the company.
+For example, suppose that four friends start a corporation together, and each has a 25% ownership interest in the company.
 A year later, one of the friends decides to leave the business and wants to sell their shares.
-With a buy-sell agreement, the remaining members of the corporation have the option to buy the departing member’s shares.
+With a buy-sell agreement, the remaining members of the corporation have the option to buy the departing member’s shares before anyone else does, keeping the business ownership within the original group.

 What are common buy-sell agreement terms?